 Even when I name my own price, I usually sell the card within 24-48 hours of the listing time when I price the card competitively.

-It depends on what gift card you have and which one you want to trade.
 Trading can be more lucrative because you simply swap balances and the marketplace collects a smaller fee.
 But, you might need a high demand gift card like Amazon, iTunes, or Starbucks to trade.
 If no other traders want your card, you can earn more selling.

 Selling your unwanted gift cards can be an excellent way to make a little extra cash with minimal effort.
 Whether you sell online or in-person, selling gift cards for cash is one of the easiest ways to improve your finances and you also find a good home for your old gift cards.